collaborativebioinformatics/PRS_reporting/README.md

 3. Predicts the probability of an individual being affected by the disease based on their PRS scores, as well as the impurity-based feature (each PRS score) importances to the prediction

-4. Visualizes the PRS score importances for explainability
+4. Visualizes the disease probability and PRS score importances for explainability

 ## Installation
 Please use the DNAnexus workflows for PRS Computing and Phenotype Predictions to use this tool.